MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/system-security/protect-high-value-assets-by-controlling-the-health-of-windows-10-based-devices.md

 For Bring Your Own Device (BYOD) scenarios, employees bring commercially available devices to access both work-related resources and their personal data.
 Users want to use the device of their choice to access the organization's applications, data, and resources not only from the internal network but also from anywhere.
 This phenomenon is also known as the consumerization of IT.

 Users want to have the best productivity experience when accessing corporate applications and working on organization data from their devices.
-That means they won't tolerate being prompted to enter their work credentials each time they access an application or a file server.
-From a security perspective, it also means that users will manipulate corporate credentials and corporate data on unmanaged devices.
+That means they don't tolerate being prompted to enter their work credentials each time they access an application or a file server.
+From a security perspective, it also means that users manipulate corporate credentials and corporate data on unmanaged devices.

 With the increased use of BYOD, there will be more unmanaged and potentially unhealthy systems accessing corporate services, internal resources, and cloud apps.